2023 NABTEB Agricultural Science Obj & Essay Question & Answers – June/july

 (ii) Limited access to credit: Farmers in remote or rural areas may face limited access to formal financial institutions offering agricultural loans.
 Banks and lending institutions may be less inclined to provide loans to farmers due to perceived risks associated with agriculture, uncertain market conditions, or lack of credit history.

-See also 2023 NABTEB GCE Islamic Studies Obj & Essay Answers
+See also 2023 NABTEB Christian Religious Studies Obj & Essay Expo - June/july Runs

 (iii) High interest rates: Agricultural loans often come with higher interest rates compared to other sectors.
 This can pose a financial burden for farmers, particularly if they experience low crop yields, market fluctuations, or other challenges that affect their ability to generate income and repay the loan.